brisberg/Screeps/README.md

 #### Deploy with Grunt

-To deploy the the `default` branch on Screeps.com, run:
+To deploy to the `default` branch on Screeps.com, run:

 ```
 grunt screeps